Sharma Lewis: Ordained ministry

-Election as Bishop
+Election as bishop

-In 2016 she was one of five new bishops elected at the quadrennial gathering of the Southeastern Jurisdictional Conference, held at Lake Junaluska, North Carolina.
+In 2016, Lewis was one of five new bishops elected at the quadrennial gathering of the Southeastern Jurisdictional Conference held at Lake Junaluska, North Carolina.
 The Southeastern Jurisdictional Conference is the regional authority overseeing twelve UMC conferences in the states of Georgia, Virginia, North Carolina, South Carolina, Kentucky, Tennessee, Alabama, Mississippi, and Florida.
-Lewis was elected on the first ballot, and according to news reports, there was cheering and applause when her election was announced.
+Lewis was elected on the first ballot and, according to news reports, there was cheering and applause when her election was announced.
 It was a historic moment, as she was the first African American woman ever to be elected to the position of bishop in the Southeastern Jurisdictional Conference.
 She was also the first African American woman bishop to be elected within the UMC since 2000.

-Lewis' election occurred sixty years after women were granted "full clergy rights" in the United Methodist Church, allowing them to serve as fully-ordained ministers.
+Lewis' election occurred 60 years after women were granted "full clergy rights" in the United Methodist Church, allowing them to serve as fully-ordained ministers.
 The UMC elected its first woman bishop, Marjorie Matthews, in 1980.
-The first African American woman bishop, Leontine T.C.
-Kelly, was elected in the UMC in 1984.
+The first African American woman bishop, Leontine T. C. Kelly, was elected in the UMC in 1984.
 Between 2012 and 2016, the UMC had no active African American women bishops.
 In 2016, seven women were elected as bishops across the UMC denomination, of which four were African American.
-In addition to Lewis, the active African American women bishops in the UMC are: Tracy Smith Malone, Cynthia Moore-Koikoi, and LaTrelle Miller Easterling.
+In addition to Lewis, the active African American women bishops in the UMC are Tracy Smith Malone, Cynthia Moore-Koikoi, and LaTrelle Miller Easterling.

 In the United Methodist Church, bishops are elected for life.
 They serve an episcopal district for a four-year term, and generally stay for two terms in a region.
 Lewis was assigned as the bishop for the Virginia Conference in 2016.
 Her predecessor was Bishop Young Jin Cho.

-She is the resident bishop of the Richmond, Virginia, area.
+Lewis began her tenure as bishop of the Mississippi conference on January 1, 2023.